Does a Prosecutor Have to Prove Lack of Insurance or Just Failure to Provide Proof of Insurance?

 Generally, Once the Prosecutor Proves Failure to Provide Proof of Insurance the Person Charged Must Then Prove That Insurance Did Exist or Prove That Due Diligence Was Used In Attempt to Avoid Driving Without Insurance.

-When charged with driving without insurance, or another traffic violation, We Defend You may be available to defend the charge.
-When preparing a defence, We Defend You will review the alleged facts, the disclosure of evidence from the prosecution office, the applicable laws; and of course, any additional information you provide that may be relevant.
-When defending a 'driving without insurance' case, the starting point for reviewing the law in Ontario, begins with the Compulsory Automobile Insurance Act, R.S.O.
+If you are charged with driving without insurance, among other types of traffic tickets, We Defend You may be available to help defend the allegations.
+To help in such a situation, We Defend You will review the specific facts of your case and the applicable laws.
+As a starting point for a driving without insurance case, the law in Ontario, being the Compulsory Automobile Insurance Act, R.S.O.
 1990, c.
-C.25 which is the law that mandates insurance coverage for those who operate an automobile, whether as an owner of the automobile or as a lessor of the automobile.
+C.25 mandates insurance coverage for those who operate an automobile, whether as owner or lessor.
 Failure to carry properly valid insurance is a very serious charge whereas those convicted may bear significant penalties including fines from a minimum of five thousand ($5,000) dollars to a maximum of fifty thousand ($50,000) plus a twenty-five (25%) percent victim surcharge; and additionally, a driver's license suspension may be imposed for up to one-year.
 These potential penalties are specifically stated within section 2 of the Compulsory Automobile Insurance Act which says:

 Compulsory Automobile Insurance